Glass & Dabbing Glossary and Basic Information

-- Grail Banger - a banger with a thicker base to the 'dish' that also has a slit cut into the front of the dish which allows air to flow in and over the concentrate as it's being dabbed.
+- Grail Banger - a banger with a flat top and thicker base to the 'dish' that also has a slit cut into the front of the dish which allows air to flow in and over the concentrate as it's being dabbed

 Banger Hanger - a 'dab rig' designed for use with a quartz banger, using a female joint on the rig side for a male jointed banger to fit into.

 Boro - Borosilicate glass is the main type of glass used to make high quality smoke ware.
 Its resistance to thermal shock and stress make it very popular amongst glassblowers and smoke ware/glass art enthusiasts alike.
 One brand name of borosilicate glass is “Pyrex”.
 Other types of glass sometimes used for smoke related products include ‘quartz glass’ and ‘soft glass’.
 The 'disposable' nails that come with most oil rigs are made of borosilicate glass, while better quality nails that can be relied upon to last a reasonable amount of time (and most 'domeless' glass nails) are made usually of fused quartz glass.